ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     *PI

 This produces the result `6.2831853` on the screen.
-The +3 has used its built-in pi function - all you had to do was type in `PI`.
+The +3 has used its built-in π function - all you had to do was type in `PI`.
 This applies to all the +3's mathematical functions.
 To demonstrate, type in...

     *ATN 60